wilyarti/script_task/Readme.md

 User Uploader is a simple PHP script for uploading users from a CSV file into a database.

+This script performs basic text processing on the user's names and checks if the email is valid.

+The database name, table, host, username and password are configurable on the command line.

 ## Getting Started

 In order for this script to work your CSV file will have to be in the following format: